typestack/class-sanitizer/README.md

 # class-sanitizer

-Allows to use decorator and non-decorator based sanitation in your Typescript classes.
+Allows to use decorator and non-decorator based sanitization in your Typescript classes.
-Internally uses [validator.js][1] to make sanitation.
+Internally uses [validator.js][1] to make sanitization.

 ## Installation